MolSSI-Education/python-package-best-practices/_episodes/11-distribution.md

 [Create](https://test.pypi.org/manage/account/#api-tokens) an [access token](https://test.pypi.org/help/#apitoken), and *don't lose it!*
 (I keep a copy of the text for my token in my password manager.)

-The access token will be a string that begins with `pypi-` followed by a sequence of base64 encoded bytes that we will refer to as "YOURTOKEN" below.
+The access token will be a string that begins with `pypi-` followed by a sequence of base64 encoded bytes.
+We will refer to the full string as "YOURTOKEN" below.

 Create `$HOME/.pypirc`.
 It should look something like the following, substituting your access token in the password field.